hammal/cbadc/docs/source/auto_examples/a_getting_started/plot_b_simulate_a_control_bounded_adc.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 78-86
+GENERATED FROM PYTHON SOURCE LINES 84-92

 Simulating
 -------------

 Next we setup the simulator.
 Here we use the :py:class:`cbadc.simulator.StateSpaceSimulator` for simulating the invloved differential equations as outlined in :py:class:`cbadc.analog_system.AnalogSystem`.

 ..
-GENERATED FROM PYTHON SOURCE LINES 86-107
+GENERATED FROM PYTHON SOURCE LINES 92-113

 .. code-block:: default
-   :lineno-start: 86
+   :lineno-start: 93

-    from cbadc.simulator import StateSpaceSimulator

     # Simulate for 2^17 control cycles.
     end_time = T * (1 << 17)

     # Instantiate the simulator.
-    simulator = StateSpaceSimulator(analog_system, digital_control, [analog_signal], t_stop = end_time)
+    simulator = StateSpaceSimulator(analog_system, digital_control, [
+                                    analog_signal], t_stop=end_time)
-    # Depending on your analog system the step above might take some time to compute
+    # Depending on your analog system the step above might take some time to
-    # as it involves precomputing solutions to initial value problems.
+    # compute as it involves precomputing solutions to initial value problems.

     # Let's print the first 20 control decisions.
     index = 0